Skip to article frontmatterSkip to article content

 Examples

 We can now use the definitions to compute various special cases.
-For example if we have the exterior product of two forms dxdx and dzdz (which have components dxi=δ1idx_i=\delta_{1i} and dzi=δ3idz_i=\delta_{3i}):
+For example, if we have the exterior product of two 1-forms dxdx and dzdz (with components dxi=δ1idx_i=\delta_{1i} and dzi=δ3idz_i=\delta_{3i}):

 dxdz=det(δ1iδ1jδ3iδ3j)e~ie~j=e~1e~3e~3e~1,dx \wedge dz = \det\begin{pmatrix} \delta_{1i} & \delta_{1j} \\ \delta_{3i} & \delta_{3j} \end{pmatrix} \tilde{e}^i \otimes \tilde{e}^j = \tilde{e}^1 \otimes \tilde{e}^3 - \tilde{e}^3 \otimes \tilde{e}^1 \,,